kostasgrevenitis/Codenception.PostmanArchitecture/README.md

 # Codenception.PostmanArchitecture

-C# + Functional Programming architecture pattern
+C# + Functional Programming software architecture pattern

 🚧 Work in progress.
 It can't be used yet! 🚧